 1. Who owns ICDC?

 We are a state-owned, self-financing development finance institution.
-The Kenya Government is our sole shareholder.
+The Kenyan Government is our sole shareholder.

 2. What are ICDCs objectives?

-To facilitate industrial and economic development of Kenya by the initiation, assistance and expansion or by aiding the initiation, existence or expansion of industrial, commercial or other undertakings or enterprises in Kenya.
+To facilitate industrial and economic development of Kenya by the initiation, assistance and expansion or by aiding the initiation, assistance and expansion of industrial, commercial or other undertakings or enterprises in Kenya.

-In this regard, ICDC provides equity investment funds, medium and long term loans, management support & consultancy services and co-ordination & administration of government funded social dimension programs at agreed terms.
+In this regard, ICDC provides equity investment funds, medium and long term loans, technical advisory services, co-ordination and administration of government funded social dimension programs at agreed terms.